priyanshwho/Hiremantis/README.md

 # NextAuth Configuration
 # Generate a secret with: openssl rand -base64 32
 NEXTAUTH_SECRET=your_random_string_for_jwt_encryption

+# Registration Control
+# Set to 'true' to allow new users to register, 'false' to disable registration
+REGISTRATION_ENABLED=true

+# Admin Email for Notifications
+# Receives emails when new users join the waitlist
+ADMIN_EMAIL=your_admin_email
 NEXTAUTH_URL=http://localhost:3000

 # AWS S3 Configuration (or S3-compatible storage like Tigris)